azinder1/doctor-lookup/README.md

 * _$ gulp build_
 * _$ gulp serve_

 _You will need to get your own unique API Key from https://developer.betterdoctor.com/ and create a .env file within your cloned app folder.
-The formatting should look as such in your .env for the key to work in_
+The formatting should look as such in your .env for the key to work correctly_
 * _exports.apiKey = "YOUR_UNIQUE_KEY_HERE__

 ## Known Bugs